§ About InkCMS

 The bet is simple: a developer with Visual Studio Code and Claude Code should be able to stand up a complete, functional website in a day.
 Starting from a small set of HTML and a brand brief.
 Or from Figma designs and a content drop.
 Or — once the site is live — from a marketing lead pasting raw notes into the admin chat and clicking Apply.

-"This is the seventh CMS we've written.
-The first six taught us what to keep.
+"This is the seventh CMS I've written.
+The first six taught me what to keep.
 This one is what we would build if Claude was the senior editor."

 The InkCMS admin editing a page with the AI assistant panel beside it